• Share this on:

 Tips:

-• Check the Novel Food Catalogue to see if your product or ingredient is authorised as a novel food.
+• Check the Novel Food status Catalogue to see if your product or ingredient is authorised as a novel food.
 Note that the list is non-exhaustive.
 It serves as an orientation on whether a product will need authorisation under the Novel Food Regulation.
 Also check the Union list of novel foods.
-This list shows novel foods that do not need notification.
+It shows novel foods that do not need notification.

 • If you want to submit a new product as a novel food, use an online application for authorisation.